On the Hardness of Reinforcement Learning with Transition Look-Ahead: Planning with two or more steps of transition look-ahead

-The transitions are as follows: from $s_0$, action $a_1$ loops back to $s_0$, while any other action moves to $s_1$ deterministically.
-From $s_1$, any action transition uniformly at random to a vertex state $s_v \in \Scal_V$.
-From a vertex state $s_v$, the agent transitions randomly (but not uniformly) to either an edge state in $\Scal_E$ or to one of the special states $s_B,s_N$.
-Finally, from $\Scal_E \cup \{s_B,s_N\}$ the agent moves deterministically to the absorbing terminal state $s_T$.
-Rewards are only collected on the last transition into $s_T$.
+\paragraph{} Let $G=(V,E)$ be an undirected $3$-regular graph.
+Using the random variables $(X_v)_{v\in V}$ provided by the reduction of~\citet{mehta2020hittinghighnotessubset}, we construct an MDP $\mathcal{M}_G=(\Scal,\Acal,P,r,\gamma)$ whose structure is summarized in \Cref{fig:beg-three} and described in detail in \Cref{sec:proofLLookGamma}.
+The state space contains a root state $s_0$, a selector state $s_1$, vertex states $(s_v)_{v\in V}$, support states encoding the realizations of the random variables $(X_v)_{v\in V}$, and an absorbing terminal state $s_T$.
+From $s_0$, action $\textsf{wait}$ loops back to $s_0$, while action $\textsf{go}$ moves deterministically to $s_1$.
+From $s_1$, the actions $\textsf{pick}_1,\dots,\textsf{pick}_k$ reveal candidate vertex states, and from a vertex state $s_v$, action $\textsf{claim}$ samples the corresponding random payoff $X_v$.
+Rewards are only collected on the support states before reaching $s_T$.

-\paragraph{} With $\ell=2$ look-ahead, an agent at $s_0$ observes a random subset $Y \subseteq \Scal_V$ of candidate vertices reachable from $s_1$.
-If it plays $a_1$, it remains in $s_0$ and resamples the two-step look-ahead, thereby drawing a new random set $Y'$.
-If it eventually commits to leaving $s_0$, it transitions to $s_1$ and then chooses among the currently observed subset $Y$.
+\paragraph{} With $\ell=2$ look-ahead, an agent at $s_0$ observes the candidate vertices that would become available after committing through $\textsf{go}$ and then choosing one of the selector actions.
+More precisely, each augmented root state $\xi=(s_0,p_1,p_2)$ reveals a $k$-tuple of candidate vertices, which induces a subset $S_V(\xi)\subseteq V$.
+If the agent plays $\textsf{wait}$, it remains in $s_0$ and resamples the two-step look-ahead, thereby drawing a fresh candidate set.
+If it instead commits through $\textsf{go}$, it transitions to $s_1$ and then chooses among the currently revealed candidates.

-Let $X_v$ denote the reward obtained by following the optimal policy from vertex state $s_v$.
-A policy that waits $\tau$ steps before leaving $s_0$ achieves expected return $\gamma^\tau \EE[\max_{v \in Y_\tau} X_v]$, where $Y_\tau$ is the random subset revealed at time $\tau$.
-Choosing $\tau$ is closely related (yet not identical) to the optimization problem in~\eqref{eq:mehta}.

-\paragraph{} By tuning $\gamma$, the rewards and the distribution of transitions between $\Scal_V$ and $\Scal_E \cup \{s_B,s_N\}$, we can ensure that the induced distribution of the $X_v$ is similar to the one used in~\cite{mehta2020hittinghighnotessubset}, allowing us to adapt their proof. \end{proof}
+Let $X_v$ denote the random payoff obtained by claiming at vertex state $s_v$.
+The key structural result (\Cref{lem:root-recursion}) shows that for every augmented root state $\xi$,

+Thus, at the root, the agent trades off immediate commitment to the currently revealed subset against waiting for a better one.

+\paragraph{} In the \textsc{NO} case, every subset of size at most $k$ has expected maximum at most $k\mu-1$, which yields a uniform upper bound on the root value.
+In the \textsc{YES} case, there exists a subset $S^\star$ of size $k$ such that waiting until the look-ahead reveals exactly $S^\star$ and then committing yields a strictly larger value.
+Choosing $\gamma<1$ sufficiently close to $1$ separates the two cases and therefore gives a polynomial-time reduction from \textsc{Independent Set} to $2$-\emph{DVDP}.
+This proves NP-hardness. \end{proof}

 We then show in \Cref{th:LLookAverage} that hardness also extends to the average–reward criterion.

 \begin{restatable}[NP-hardness for $\ell \ge 2$ (average reward)]{theorem}{LLookAverage} For any $\ell \geq 2$, $\ell$-\emph{ARDP} is NP-hard. \end{restatable}